deenaik/bot_poc/data/nlu.md

 - I require youtube access for watching share point tutorials.

 ## intent:affirm_attachment
-- ok
+- yes now
-- yes
+- yes required
+- required
+- needed it
-- sure
+- it is relevant

 ## intent:deny_attachment
 - not now
 - not required
 - forget it
-- I don't think so
 - not needed
 - not relevant
-- nope

 ## intent:affirm
 - yes